Arji90/portfolio_python_habits_tracking_app/README.md

 # Habits App
 ## Setup
 ### Python
-this app is made in using Python 3.13.1.
+this app is made in using Python 3.13.1

-if issues occur while you are using a different version, please try the version mentioned.
+if issues occur while you are using a different version, please try the version mentioned

-for more information and an installation guide, please visit: [python](https://www.python.org/).
+for more information and an installation guide, please visit: [python](https://www.python.org/)

 ### Properties
-to overwrite the given properties, create a 'habits.properties' file in the root of the project.
+to overwrite the given properties, create a 'habits.properties' file in the root of the project

 the default properties are defines as follows:
 ```